 The time for change

-Life has a way of shifting our perspective.
+Life has a way of reshaping our perspective.

-After several years caring for my partner through early-onset dementia - and eventually losing her - I found myself at a crossroads.
-That experience made me re-evaluate what I wanted from life.
-I needed to recharge, to heal, and to reconnect with something deeply creative and meaningful.
+After several years caring for my partner through early-onset dementia — and ultimately losing her — I found myself at a profound crossroads.
+That experience compelled me to reconsider not only how I lived, but what I chose to create.
+I needed space to heal, to restore, and to reconnect with something deeply meaningful..

-So, I paused a long-standing career in IT and started retraining as a jeweller-goldsmith.
+I paused a long-standing career in IT and began retraining as a jeweller-goldsmith.
 What began as a personal journey of renewal has grown into a professional practice rooted in storytelling, sustainability, and transformation.

 My Practice